2021 Batley and Spen by-election: Representation

 Batley and Spen has been represented by a Labour MP since 1997.
 Elizabeth Peacock has been the constituency's only Conservative MP, serving from 1983 to 1997.
 Brabin had held the seat since the 2016 Batley and Spen by-election, which was called after the murder of Jo Cox, the seat's incumbent MP.

 At the 2019 general election, the Labour majority in the constituency decreased significantly, with a 12.8% drop in vote share by comparison with the 2017 result.

 On 6 May 2021, Brabin won the inaugural election for the Mayor of West Yorkshire.
+Under the devolution agreement, the position holds the powers and responsibilities of a police and crime commissioner, meaning the occupant of the office cannot simultaneously sit as an MP.
 She was appointed Steward and Bailiff of the Chiltern Hundreds on 10 May, vacating her Commons seat.

 Brabin expressed concern the constituency could switch to the Tories in the by-election, given Labour's heavy defeat in the 2021 Hartlepool by-election, where Labour unsuccessfully defended a similar majority.
 However, Stephen Bush from the New Statesman argued that Labour were in a stronger position in Batley and Spen than in Hartlepool.